qubard/Script-Enforcer-Bypass/README.md

 2. Restart Garry's Mod
 3. Load scripts from your `lua/` directory with `lua_openscript_cl <filename>`.

+# It doesn't work?

+This means that `client.dll` has been updated from the binary stored in this repository.
+Simply run `python patch.py` (with Python3) to patch `client.dll` in the current directory.
+Your `client.dll` will be backed up in case anything goes wrong, so don't worry. `patch.py` SHOULD work since it simply searches for the funciton and automatically applies the patch described below.

 # How It Works

-This NOPs the `JNZ` branch at `client.dll + 7cb3` called by `lua_openscript_cl` and adds `mov byte ptr [ecx + b8], 1` aka byte patch `C681B800000001FF 90 84 01 00 00 5E 5D C3` to the end of the function call to escalate lua execution privileges and change where the file loader searches for your script.
+This NOPs the `JNZ` branch at `client.dll + 7c5b3` called by `lua_openscript_cl` and adds `mov byte ptr [ecx + b8], 1` aka byte patch `C681B800000001FF 90 84 01 00 00 5E 5D C3` to the end of the function call to escalate lua execution privileges and change where the file loader searches for your script.

 This patch does NOT modify the `sv_allowcslua` convar whatsoever which can easily be detected by servers, and otherwise is fully undetectable (there are no sigchecks on `client.dll`) + can't get you VAC banned (no VAC on garry's mod).